Jessiejones08/NYC-COLLISION-DASHBOARD/README.md

 - Contributing Factors:

--- Driver inattention/distraction accounts for ~30% of all crashes.
+- Driver inattention/distraction accounts for 30% of all crashes.

--- Failure to yield right-of-way and unsafe speed are the next most common causes.
+-  Failure to yield right-of-way and following too closely are the next most common causes.

 - Victim Impact:

-Around 85–90% of collisions result in property damage only.

 8–10% involve injuries, and less than 1% result in fatalities each year.